Trade Federation Charter

 If a Cabinet member does not relay a vote to the Chief Justice prior to the expiration of the time frame under its own terms, the vote will default to an abstention.

+3. A majority requirement for the passage of a vote can be decided at the time of the call for a vote.
 Abstentions are never tallied for purposes of determining a majority requirement.
 A majority requirement will be those votes in favor and votes against tallied together.
+The following are permitted majority requirements:

 • A simple majority, 1/2 plus one